Efficient Monte Carlo for high excursions of Gaussian random fields: A FPRAS for H older continuous Gaussian fields A FPRAS for Holder continuous Gaussian fields

 and the importance sampling estimator $L_{b}^{\prime}$ is

-Note that we have used the continuity of the field in order to write $\{m\left( A_{b}\right) >0\}=\{A_{b}\neq\emptyset\}$ almost surely.
-The motivation behind this choice lies in the fact that since $m(A_{\gamma_{a,b}})>m\left( A_{b}\right) >0$, the denominator may now be big enough to control the second moment of the estimator.
-As we shall see, introducing the undershoot of size $a/b$ will be very useful in the technical development both in the remainder of this section and in Section \ref{SecSmooth}.
+Note that we have used the continuity of the field in order to write $\{m( A_{b}) >0\}=\{A_{b}\neq\varnothing\}$ almost surely.
+The motivation behind this choice lies in the fact that since $m(A_{\gamma_{a,b}})>m( A_{b}) >0$, the denominator may now be big enough to control the second moment of the estimator.
+In particular, we consider the homogeneous and twice differentiable field mentioned previously.
+Given $m(A_b)>0$, $m(A_{\gamma_{a,b}})$ is asymptotically lower bounded by $\kappa a^{d/2}b^{-d}$.
+As we shall see, introducing the undershoot of size $a/b$ will be very useful in the technical development both in the remainder of this section and in Section~\ref{SecSmooth}.
 In addition, its introduction also provides insight into the appropriate form of the estimator needed when discretizing the field.

-\subsection{Algorithm and Analysis}
+\subsection{Algorithm and analysis}

 We still need to face the problem of generating $f$ in a computer.
-Thus we now concentrate on a suitable discretization scheme, still having in mind the change of measure leading to (\ref{LR}).
-Since our interest is to ultimately design algorithms that are efficient for estimating expectations such as $E[\Gamma\left( f\right) |f^{\ast}>b]$, where $\Gamma $ may be a functional of the whole field, we shall use a global discretization scheme.
+Thus we now concentrate on a suitable discretization scheme, still having in mind the change of measure leading to~(\ref{LR}).
+Since our interest is to ultimately design algorithms that are efficient for estimating expectations such as $E[\Gamma( f) |f^{\ast}>b]$, where $\Gamma$ may be a functional of the whole field, we shall use a global discretization scheme.

-Consider ${U}=(U_{1},...,U_{M})$ where $U_{i}$ are i.i.d.\ uniform random variables taking values in $T$ and independent of the field $f$.
-Set $T_{M}=\{U_{1},...,U_{M}\}$ and $X_{i}=X_{i}\left( U_{i}\right) =f\left( U_{i}\right) $ for $1\leq i\leq M$.
-Then $X=(X_{1},...,X_{m})$ (conditional on ${U}$) is a multivariate Gaussian random vector with conditional means $\mu(U_{i})\definedas E(X_{i}|U_{i})$ and covariances $\mathcal{C}\left( U_{i},U_{j}\right) \definedas Cov\left( \left.
-X_{i},X_{j}\right\vert U_{i},U_{j}\right) $.
+Consider ${U}=(U_{1},\ldots,U_{M})$ where $U_{i}$ are i.i.d. uniform random variables taking values in $T$ and independent of the field $f$.
+Set $T_{M}=\{U_{1},\ldots,U_{M}\}$ and $X_{i}=X_{i}( U_{i}) =f( U_{i}) $ for $1\leq i\leq M$.
+Then $X=(X_{1},\ldots,X_{m})$ (conditional on ${U}$) is a multivariate Gaussian random vector with conditional means $\mu(U_{i})\definedas E(X_{i}|U_{i})$ and covariances $\mathcal{C}( U_{i},U_{j}) \definedas \Cov( X_{i},X_{j}\vert U_{i},U_{j}) $.
 Our strategy is to approximate $w(b)$ by

-Given the development in Section \ref{SecFinite}, it might not be surprising that if we can ensure that $M=M\left( \varepsilon,b\right) $ is polynomial in $1/\varepsilon$ and $b$, then we shall be in a good position to develop a FPRAS.
-The idea is to apply an importance sampling strategy similar to that we considered in the construction of $L_{b}^{\prime}$ of (\ref{bkp}), but this time it will be conditional on ${U}$.
+Given the development in Section~\ref{SecFinite}, it might not be surprising that if we can ensure that $M=M( \varepsilon,b) $ is polynomial in $1/\varepsilon$ and $b$, then we shall be in a good position to develop a FPRAS.
+The idea is to apply an importance sampling strategy similar to that we considered in the construction of $L_{b}^{\prime}$ of~(\ref{bkp}), but this time it will be conditional on ${U}$.
 In view of our earlier discussions, we propose sampling from $Q^{\prime\prime} $ defined via

 where

 We then obtain the (conditional) importance sampling estimator